Storia-Technologies/teefinder-prototype/teefinder-prototype-mobile/README.md

    EXPO_PUBLIC_GOOGLE_MAPS_API_KEY=your_api_key_here
    ```

 The app will automatically inject this value into the Android manifest during `expo prebuild` or `expo run:android`, and screens that rely on Google Maps will render once the key is present.
+After changing the value, rebuild your Android development client (`npx expo run:android`) or run `npx expo prebuild --clean` before installing a fresh build so the manifest picks up the new key.

 In the output, you'll find options to open the app in a